dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 4. To produce ensemble statistics using gridded observations, use the **-grid_obs file** option to specify a gridded observation file.
 This option may be used multiple times if your observations are in several files.

 5. To produce ensemble statistics using point observations, use the **-point_obs file** option to specify a NetCDF point observation file.
 This option may be used multiple times if your observations are in several files.
-The python embedding will be activated if the **file** begines with 'PYTHON_NUMPY=" and followed by a python script name.
+Python embedding for point observations is also supported, as described in :numref:`pyembed-point-obs-data`.

 6. To override the simple ensemble mean value of the input ensemble members for the ECNT, SSVAR, and ORANK line types, the **-ens_mean file** option specifies an ensemble mean model data file.
 This option replaces the **-ssvar_mean file** option from earlier versions of MET.